Blotch3D/Blotch3D/readme.md

 7. Add the XNB to your Visual Studio project and set its 'copy if newer' flag so it gets put in the output folder.

-Note that previous versions of the pipeline tool required some VC Redistributable files.
+Note that previous versions of the MGCB Editor required some VC Redistributable files.
 The current version (Monogame 3.8) has changed notably, so it might not.
 In any case, if it complains of not having a DLL, get the installer for "Visual C++ Redistributable for Visual Studio